 Funding for CCII’s new building has been provided through a donation of 5.5 billion (USD 53 million in 2019) from Bristol Myers Squibb, the pharmaceutical company behind the cancer drug Opdivo, the second PD-1/PDL-1 inhibitor approved for treatment.
 Additional funding for the new facility has been provided by the Japanese Ministry of Education, Culture, Sports, Science and Technology (MEXT) and Kyoto University.
 To honor the large contribution by Bristol Myers Squibb, the new facility will carry the official name “Bristol Myers Squibb Building at the Center for Cancer Immunotherapy and Immunobiology”.

 Close relationships with industry partners will be crucial for CCII’s success.
-To foster interactions with industry, the new CCII building will provide spaces for joint research with partner companies.
-CCII will place special emphasis on industry-academia collaboration, aiming at innovations in cancer treatment.
+To foster interactions with industry, the new CCII building provides spaces for joint research with partner companies.
+CCII places special emphasis on industry-academia collaboration, aiming at innovations in cancer treatment.

 A Unique Design by Tadao Ando